The booklet of curriculum choices for year 9 is below, please click on the link to download it:Year 9 options: curriculum choices

 Year 7 and 8

-All Lower Secondary subjects continue apart from IT as this is embedded across the curriculum.
+All Lower Secondary subjects continue apart from computing as this is embedded across the curriculum.

 All students begin the GCSE Religious Studies course in Year 9 for completion in Year 11.

-Compulsory subjects which are examined at GCSE level are; Mathematics, English (Language and Literature), Religious Studies and either Triple or Core & Additional Science.
+Compulsory subjects which are examined at GCSE level are; Mathematics, English (Language and Literature), Religious Studies and either Triple or Core & Combined Science.

-Physical Education and The Big Picture are also compulsory but are not examined courses.
+Physical Education (core) and The Big Picture are also compulsory but are not examined courses.

 When making option choices in Y9, students are given personalised recommendations including the following;